dnutiu/NucuLabsDev/content/posts/2023/2023-08-07-opentelemetry-nodejs.md

 OpenTelemetry combined with Tempo are powerful tools for monitoring and troubleshooting your complex systems.

-However, the setup can be quite complex.
-If you want to get started quickly.
+However, the setup can be quite complex if you're not familiar with the tools.

 Thanks for reading! 📚